Many building owners recognize the substantial financial benefits of energy efficiency projects....

 Small changes inside apartments can bring large energy savings

-How does that work?
+How do small changes lower your energy bill?
 With a central heating system, you're creating heat to send to the entire building.
 That heating system has to run enough to make the coldest apartment warm.
 If we can fix the issues in each individual apartment and make the coldest apartment warmer, we can send less heat to the entire building, which saves us a lot of energy and saves us a lot of money.

 So, what are the common things we have to look for and fix in individual spaces or apartments to make sure that they're prepared for winter?

-This short checklist will save you 10% or more on your energy bill:
+This short checklist will show you how to lower your energy bill:

 "If you end up spending money on energy efficiency improvements, most local utilities will give you rebates."